-Once you know the basics of how a UK credit card works, these are the best tips and strategies for avoiding excess charges, keeping your account secure and avoiding spiralling credit card debt.
+Once you know how a UK credit card works, and when there are times they can be really good, next you need the best tips and strategies for avoiding excess charges, keeping your account secure and avoiding spiralling credit card debt.

 Take an interest in interest